mailpile/Mailpile/README.md

 Searching is all about disk seeks.

-Mailpile tries to keep seeks to a minimum: any single-keyword search can be answered by opening and parsing one relatively small file.
-A single search should take on the order of 200-400ms, depending on your filesystem and hard drive.
+Mailpile tries to keep seeks to a minimum: any single-keyword search can be answered by opening and parsing one relatively small file, which should take on the order of 200-400ms, depending on your filesystem and hard drive.
 Repeated searches or searches for closely related keywords will be up to 10x faster, due to help from the OS cache.

+This *includes* the time it takes to render the list of results.

 This level of performance is possible, because all the metadata about the messages themselves is kept in RAM.
 This may seem extravagant, but on